Preparing for Optometry School

 - Obtain shadowing and research experience.

-Optometry schools do not select on the basis of major, but because of the upper-level sciences that also serve as Optometry Track prerequisites, we recommend that students choose one of these majors: Biochemistry, Cell Biology, Biology, or Chemistry.
+Optometry schools do not select students on the basis of major.
+However, because of the upper-level sciences that also serve as OD prerequisites, we recommend that students major in Biochemistry, Cell Biology, Biology, or Chemistry.

 OAT (Optometry Admission Test)

-The Optometry Admission Test is a standardized examination required as part of your application to optometry school.
-The OAT is a challenging exam that requires extensive preparation in the form of review and practice.
-The OAT is administered by ASCO with specific information on the exam available at www.ada.org/oat.
-It is recommended that students take the exam in the spring or summer of the year of application so scores can be available for early application to optometry school.
+The Optometry Admission Test is a standardized examination required as part of your application to professional school.
+The OAT is a challenging exam that requires extensive review and practice.
+You should take the exam in the spring or summer of the year you plan to apply to OD programs.
+Doing so will ensure that scores are available when you apply to OD programs in the fall.

 - Survey of the Natural Sciences (Biology, General Chemistry, and Organic Chemistry)